Carbon monoxide (CO) detectors are essential safety devices that every home should have: they can potentially save lives in case of an emergency.

 Where to Put a Carbon Monoxide Detector – The Right Mounting Height and Position

-- First, check the user manual: if the manufacturer specifies the location and height at you should place the CO detector, install it accordingly.
+- First, check the user manual: if the manufacturer specifies the location and height at which you should place the CO detector, install it accordingly.

 - In rooms with a fuel-burning appliance or an open fire, it’s best practice to mount the CO detector on the wall at least 6 inches (about 15 cm) away from the ceiling at a location higher than the height of any window or door, if otherwise not specified in the user manual.